TheGoodlike13/liberty_or_death/README.md

 is not needed when using 'war' plugin.
 Turns out to be true and all is well in the project again!

-The next step seems to be running 'gradlew installApps'.
+The next step seems to be running

+    gradlew installApps

 Except that doesn't work.
 The task 'installApps' could not be found.
 Google results for 'Task "installApps" not found in root project' also could not be found.
 Also, 'installApps' could not be found anywhere in [#gradle_plugin](#gradle_plugin) project.
 Uh oh.

 Well, let's experiment.
-How about 'gradlew install'?
+How about

+    gradlew install

 Ambiguous.
 Candidates are: 'installFeature', 'installLiberty'.
 Wait a minute, one of those is awfully familiar... let's try that.
 Well, it runs.
 Does it do the thing?
 Nobody knows.